Copy data files from an old hard drive to a new system

 You can also install your old hard drive into your new system as long as there is room in the desktop case for another hard drive, and as long as there's an available IDE or SATA connector on your motherboard.

+Most newer systems use SATA (the small red cable shown in the adapter image above), but they should also have an IDE connector on the motherboard that you can plug your old drive into.
 When you restart the system it should recognize it as an additional hard drive (D drive if no other drives or CD/DVD drives are installed) and you'll be able to copy files and folders over just like with the IDE adapater approach mentioned above.

 Out of all three options, Zinstall is the only option that also transfer your installed software programs.